Tronald/CoordinateSharp/README.md

 * -Exposed Julian conversion for users to access.
 * -Removed scheduled obsolete properties.
 * -Adjusted string conversion in eclipse calculations to account for different thread culture.
+* -Fixed issue with `MoonCondition` signaling a moon set when none occurs.
 ### 1.1.2.8 Change Notes
 * -Fixed issue with CoordinatePart Longitude validation.
 ### 1.1.2.7 Change Notes